 As it became clear the pandemic would have a lasting economic effect, the Federal Reserve moved quickly to make sure banks and businesses had enough money to continue lending.
 On March 15, 2020, the Fed lowered the target range for the fed funds rate a full point.
 It went from a range of between 1.00% and 1.25% to a range of between 0% to 0.25%.
 It also took the unprecedented move of reducing the reserve requirement to zero.
 That enabled banks to lend all their deposits without keeping any in reserve.

 On Sept.
 16, 2020, the Fed promised to keep its benchmark rate at zero until 2023.
 This historic announcement meant banks, and consumers could be assured of low-interest rates until recovery was well underway.

 As a result, bank lending rates reached record lows.
 For example, the fixed rate for a 30-year mortgage fell to 2.71% in early December 2020, the lowest in almost 50 years.

 Record-low interest rates prompted a boom in the housing market starting in June 2020.
 Despite high unemployment rates, families began the “race for space.”
 They sought bigger yards and more indoor space better suited for at-home learning and work.

 Even before the pandemic, builders had kept housing inventory at low levels, remembering all too well how they were stuck with unsold houses during the 2008 financial crisis.
-By October 2020, the supply of unsold homes was only enough to last two-and-a-half months, the shortest time span in 20 years.
+By October 2020, the supply of unsold homes was only enough to last 10 weeks, the shortest time span in 20 years.